thenexthub/Codira/docs/DifferentiableProgramming.md

 prefer safer programming: features like type checking and static diagnostics help catch errors early and improve productivity.

-Differentiable programming in Swift enables safe, expressive machine learning.
+Differentiable programming in Codira enables safe, expressive machine learning.
 Custom differentiable data structures can be declared and checked at compile-time.
 Thanks to protocol-oriented programming, differentiable types are generalized by a protocol, enabling differential operators to be defined as